asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/Asterisk-DNS-API/DNS-NAPTRSRV-Test-Plan-for-PJSIP.md

 * Ensure that upon failure of the second call, that backup is chosen as the next target.
 * When the A lookup of `backup.test.internal` returns NXDOMAIN, the test should conclude and not attempt any further lookups.

-!!! note
+/// note
 RFC 3263 section 4.2 states:

-    "If no SRV records were found, the client performs an A or AAAA record lookup of the domain name."
+> If no SRV records were found, the client performs an A or AAAA record
+> lookup of the domain name.

 My interpretation of this is that since we did find SRV records, we should not fail over to A/AAAA record lookups of `test.internal`.
 However, this may be an overly strict interpretation.

-[//]: # (end-note)
+///

 ### Failover to A/AAAA